 Jane is the recipient of 24 ASCAPlus awards, and previously served for a decade as National Director of the Sigma Alpha Iota American Composers Bureau.
 She has won several national competitions for composition and received numerous choral and chamber music commissions.

 Her film credits include composing a piece for the soundtrack to the 2008 German film Ekkelins Knecht and the theme for the documentary The Man Who Lost the Civil War (2002).
-Most recently, two of her works appeared in the soundtrack to the 2010 HS Maju Productions film Lukisan Hati.
+Two of her piano solos also appeared in the soundtrack to the 2010 HS Maju Productions film Lukisan Hati.
 Her radio work includes the soundtrack for radio productions written and/or produced by Chris Dale; and for six years Jane collaborated on scripts for the national award-winning children's radio series Boombox Classroom.

 Passionate about theatre, Jane has collaborated with various playwrights and works frequently in collaboration with lyricist Claire Roth.
 An avid history buff, Jane is a popular lecturer who spends much of her time researching and presenting programs on a wide variety of her favourite topics.